alexwlchan/alexwlchan.net/src/_articles/2025/2025-03-25-github-actions-audit.md

 ---
-layout: post
+layout: article
 date: 2025-03-25 16:53:43 +00:00
 title: Whose code am I running in GitHub Actions?
 summary: I wanted to know what third-party code I was using in my GitHub Actions.
 I was able to use standard text processing tools and shell pipelines to get a quick tally.
-tags:
+topics:
-  - shell scripting
+  - Shell scripting
-  - github
+  - Builds and CI
-old_syntax_highlighting: true
 ---
 A week ago, somebody added malicious code [to the tj-actions/changed-files GitHub Action][compromise].
 If you used the compromised action, it would leak secrets to your build log.